thindil/tashy2/README.md

 [TASHY](https://github.com/thindil/tashy)

 **IMPORTANT:** TASHY2 is not compatible with TASHY.
-At this moment it is at very early stage of the development, pre-alpha stage. **Event this file is unfinished.** Also this is now mostly a playground thus don't expect too much soon :)
+At this moment it is at very early stage of the development, pre-alpha stage.
+Also this is now mostly a playground thus don't expect too much soon :)

 TASHY2 is the Ada 2012 binding to Tcl/Tk.
 It allow to use Tcl code in Ada code and vice versa.